About the internship

-The 2023 application round has closed for this internship
+The 2024 application round has closed

 Depending on the department, internships will be either at ITRI's Hsinchu Campus or Taipei office.